 Stay Strong: A Guide to Internal Affairs for Police Wives

 I have been a wife of a Los Angeles police officer for 10 years and am a mother of two boys.
 I am author of books to support police wives and kiddos of police that make them feel seen.
+I also have a police wife course that will help you to find peace during this challenging time.
 I am not a police officer myself.
 I am writing this blog to support spouses and police wives of law enforcement officers who may have found out that their officer is under an internal affairs investigation.
 It can be scary.
 I have been through it a couple times with my husband and am here to ensure you feel less alone and understand your rights.
 My husband wrote a memoir about his 16-year career in Los Angeles law enforcement where he shares raw stories including internal affairs investigations he has been through.
 Definitely read his book for his take on things but read on for a police wife perspective.

 What is Internal Affairs for Police